Geeksltd/Olive.GlobalSearch/README.md

        ]
    }
 ```

+> The `GlobalSearch.AutoComplete(string keywords)` method will have a fixed implementation that comes with the DLL.
+It gets the sources from the config file and invokes their APIs in parallel to get the results back.
+It will then combine them and return the results back to the client as a Json result, so the auto-complete provider can render them.

 ## Installing Search providers
 In each microservice that contributes to search results (perhaps including Access Hub itself) add the following: